grafana/alloy/docs/sources/reference/components/loki.process.md

 The `format` field defines _how_ that source should be parsed.

-First off, the `format` can be set to one of the following shorthand values for commonly-used forms:
+The `format` can be set to one of the following shorthand values for commonly used forms:

 ```
 ANSIC: Mon Jan _2 15:04:05 2006